qixininin/encG-reg/README.md

 (variance-standardize: genotypes are scaled by SNP)

-Return **Golden.\${user}.sscore** to server agent.
+Return **Golden.\${user}.sscore** to central site.

 ### Step 4 Perform encG-reg across cohorts

-Cohort-wise comparison for overlapping relatives will be conducted by server agent.
+Cohort-wise comparison for overlapping relatives will be conducted by central site.
 A foolproof implementation in Step 3.2 leads to at least 1KG-CHN samples consistently identified as "overlap" between every pair of cohorts in step 4.
 Looking forward other possible overlapping that may pop out as expected as unexpected.

 Bingo!